Fox8: History

-On 1 November 2008, as part of the launch of a new channel named 111 HITS, many shows from Fox8 and other channels moved to 111 Hits.
-111 Hits is a hit shows channel including programs from the 80s, 90s, 2000s, and today.
+On 1 November 2008, as part of the launch of a new channel named 111 HITS (now Fox Comedy), many shows from Fox8 and other channels moved to 111 Hits.

 On 15 November 2009, FOX8 HD launched on Austar and Foxtel.
+In 2009, it had the highest rating non-sporting related program or event on subscription television in Australia, Australia's Next Top Model.

 On 16 March 2010, FOX8 launched a brand new website.

-In May 2011, FOX8 underwent a major rebrand, incorporating a new look, with a new style of branding programs.
+On 21 May 2011, FOX8 underwent a major rebrand, incorporating a new look, with a new style of branding programs.

-In October 2011, FOX8 launched a Program Return Graphic during a Show.
+In October 2011, FOX8 introduced a Program Return Graphic during a program.

 In February 2013, Foxtel announced a deal with The Walt Disney Company which included an exclusive output deal with ABC Family.
 ABC Family produces some of FOX8's hit programs such as Bunheads, Switched at Birth and The Secret Life of the American Teenager, as well as The Fosters and Twisted which were to premiere later in 2013.

 In October 2013, FOX8 launched a new on-air look that included the new slogan TV for the Now Gen (replacing So Fox8).

 On 12 December 2022, it was confirmed that Fox8 would be taking The Simpsons and all other Fox adult animation shows off the network in a move to revamp the channel as well as encourage viewers to sign up to Disney+, which has all Fox adult animation shows and which is also available as an app on Foxtel.
-A final Simpsons marathon aired on the network on 31 December 2022.
+A final Simpsons marathon aired on the network that month which concluded on 31 December.

+On 28 September 2023, inline with the rebrand of Foxtel's FOX-branded channels (ex.
+FOX Arena to Arena), FOX8 updated their logo.

+In September 2024, Fox8 shuffled its schedule, and pulled all live WWE broadcasts off the network in a move to give the slots reserved for the live Raw, SmackDown and NXT broadcasts an entertainment-led revamp, as well as encourage viewers to prepare for the move of all WWE programming to Netflix.
+1-hour episodes of WWE NXT and classic episodes of the original WWF Superstars continued to air on Fox8 until December 2024.

 Programming

+This is a list of Fox8's programming as of January 2025, which is a mix of American, Canadian, New Zealand and British TV imports with a small amount of local shows.